Stour Valley Line: Electrification and modernisation

 In the 1960s a major scheme of modernisation was undertaken on British Railways.
 Part of the scheme was the electrification at 25 kV overhead, 50 Hz, of the West Coast Main Line and certain branches.
-The main line itself came first, but electrification on the Rugby – Coventry – Birmingham – Wolverhampton – Stafford route followed.
-On 6 December 1966 the Birmingham – Wolverhampton section was inaugurated.
-The Grand Junction route via Bescot had become important for freight, and as a diversionary route for through passenger services, and it too was electrified: Bescot – Bushbury – Stafford was opened to electric trains on 24 January 1966, and Stechford - Bescot on 15 August 1966.
+The main line itself came first, but electrification on the Rugby—Coventry—Birmingham—Wolverhampton—Stafford route followed.
+On 6 December 1966 the Birmingham—Wolverhampton section was inaugurated.
+The Grand Junction route via Bescot had become important for freight, and as a diversionary route for through passenger services, and it too was electrified: Bescot—Bushbury—Stafford was opened to electric trains on 24 January 1966, and Stechford—Bescot on 15 August 1966.
 A major modernisation of Birmingham New Street station was undertaken as part of the work.

 In the 1960s a number of branch lines had been closed as road-based passenger transport, and private car ownership, increased.
 It was considered useful to have an intermediate passenger railhead without entering the centres of Birmingham and Wolverhampton, and Oldbury station was selected for development.
-It was retitled Sandwell and Dudley, and opened on 14 May 1994.
+It was retitled Sandwell and Dudley, and opened on 14 May 1984.
 Selected main line trains called there.

 The original connection between the Shrewsbury and Birmingham Railway and the LNWR route at Wolverhampton had been closed in 1859, when the S&BR was given a better route over the GWR line.
 In 1966 it was reopened for the electrification, giving access for Shrewsbury trains to Wolverhampton High Level station, and electric train access to the important carriage sidings at Oxley, on the S&BR line.

 New Street station in the twenty-first century

 The 1960s modernisation of Birmingham New Street station was considered by many to be unsatisfactory; the platform areas were dark and cold, and access to the platforms was congested.
-In 2006 Network Rail a regeneration scheme was announced, and work started in 2010.
+In 2006 Network Rail announced a regeneration scheme and work started in 2010.
 The shopping area above the station was extended and upgraded, and re-opened with the title Grand Central.
 It was completed in 2015.
 The new concourse is three times larger than the former, and is enclosed by a large atrium, allowing natural light throughout the station.